cemalokten/cemalokten/README.md

  <img src="https://media.giphy.com/media/1es0suLtBMuZcRBtvl/giphy.gif" width="300">

 I’m Cemal (Je-mal), I live in South London 💂.
-I am an ex-furniture designer now with big plans to become a Web Developer.
+I am an ex-furniture designer, now with big plans to become a Web Developer.
 I have a basic understanding of Javascript, HTML and CSS and learn something new everyday!

 I have completed the [**University of Helsinki Java Mooc Part 1**](https://java-programming.mooc.fi/) and am currently working through the Full Stack Open program too.